Assessments are available Monday-Friday

-All dogs over 12 weeks must have their Distemper, Parvo, and Bordetella at 16 weeks and older all dogs must have their Distemper, Parvo, Bordetella, and Rabies.
+All dogs over 12 weeks must have their Distemper, Parvo, Bordetella and flea & lice treatment.
+At 16 weeks and older all dogs must have their Distemper, Parvo, Bordetella, Rabies, and flea & lice treatment.
 We do not make any exceptions.
 Please ensure these are up to date to avoid disappointment at check in!

 Will you accept titer testing in place of vaccinations?